swiftlang/swift/docs/CppInteroperability/SwiftToCppInteroperabilityVisionDocument.md

 The Swift compiler exposes Swift APIs to C++ by generating a header file that contains C++ declarations that wrap around the underlying calls into Swift functions that use the native Swift calling convention.
 The header also provides a suitable representation for Swift types.
 Typically, a single header file is generated for one Swift module.

-The generated header file depends on specific LLVM and Clang compiler features for the Swift calling convention support, and thus it can only be compiled by Clang.
-The header does not depend on any Clang-specific C++ language extensions.
-The header might depend on other Clang-only features that improve developer experience for the C++ users, like specific attributes that improve diagnostics.
+Currently the generated header file depends on several LLVM and Clang compiler features for the Swift calling convention support, and thus it can only be compiled by Clang.
+The header does not depend on any other Clang-specific C++ language extensions.
+The header might depend on some other Clang-only features that improve developer experience for the C++ users, like specific attributes that improve diagnostics.

 The generated header file uses advanced C++ features that require a recent C++ language standard.
 C++20 is the recommended language standard to use for Swift APIs, however, the generated header should also be compatible with C++17 and C++14.